David Wilson (parliamentary official): Public service career

+Clerk of the House of Representatives

+Wilson was appointed to a seven-year term as Clerk of the House on 6 July 2015, following the retirement of Mary Harris.
+In May 2022, he was reappointed for a further seven-year term, beginning on 6 July 2022.

-On 10 December 2024 Wilson, in his capacity as Clerk of the New Zealand House of Representatives, advised Assistant Speaker Barbara Kuriger that the listing of projects under the Fast-track Approvals Bill benefitted specific people and should thus be classified as private legislation and removed from the final version of the Bill.
+On 10 December 2024, Wilson advised Assistant Speaker Barbara Kuriger that the listing of projects under the Fast-track Approvals Bill benefitted specific people and should thus be classified as private legislation and removed from the final version of the Bill.
 The Sixth National Government disagreed and recalled Speaker Gerry Brownlee who overruled Kuriger and resintated the list.
 The Fast-track Approval Bill subsequently passed its third reading on 17 December 2024.

+In February 2026, Wilson directed his office to cease use of the official account of the Parliament of New Zealand on X (formerly Twitter), citing the Grok sexual deepfake scandal.
+The decision was criticised by deputy prime minister Winston Peters and the Free Speech Union.